-- Failure to disclose identification at the scene of an accident
+- Failure to stop, render aid, and disclose I.D. at the scene of an accident

 As part of the selection standards for appointment to the Town of Prosper Fire Department, you will be required to pass a Physical Ability Test provided you have met all prior requirements.
 The date and time of the test will be announced in advance.
 The following information is provided for your assistance.

 If you have any physical condition which, in the opinion of the Test Administrator, could present a greater than normal possibility of injury, you may be required to obtain a physician’s statement to document your suitability for testing.

 Each exercise is performed as a continuing series of events without a designated rest period.
 This does not mean that you may not stop and rest, but if you elect to do so the time continues to run.
 To successfully complete the test, you must complete all exercises in the time period provided.
 (Time limit is 6 minutes or 360 seconds) Applicant cannot move to next task until the task at hand is complete.
 Failure to complete a specific task will constitute failure of the test.
 Each event will be timed by proctors using a stopwatch.
 You will be required to wear a turnout coat, gloves, helmet, and self-contained breathing apparatus (airpack) while completing each event.
 These items will be furnished by the fire department.
 If the applicant owns gear, it may be used in place to the fire departments gear.
 Failure to complete any event will constitute failure of the test.
 All events will be demonstrated by fire department personnel prior to the test in order to familiarize you with each event.

 The test consists of an untimed aerial climb followed by a series of events that are timed: